resync/resync-simulator/README.md

         max_events: -1
         stats_interval: 10

 Additional **resourcelist**, **publisher**, and **change memory** implementations can be attached for simulation purposes.
 For instance, the following configuration  attaches a change memory implemented in the DynamicChangeSet class.

-    resourcelist_builder:
+    resource_list_builder:
         class: DynamicResourceListBuilder
         uri_path: resourcelist.xml